Archivematica Sandbox

 In class, we will go around the room, and each student will have 3-5 minutes to discuss:

 No need to prepare slides.
-This will be an informal discussion.
+This will be an informal discussion at the beginning of class.